Define ribbon display rules

 <RelationshipTypeRule>This type of rule is applied to records selected in a grid.
 It lets you determine the type of relationship, as follows:

-Use this kind of rule to display a ribbon element for a specific SKU version of Dynamics 365 for Customer Engagement Customer Engagement, as follows:
+Use this kind of rule to display a ribbon element for a specific SKU version of Common Data Service, as follows:

 Use this rule to check the value of a specific field in the record being displayed in the form.